POWERING PRODUCT TEAMS AT LARGE & SMALL COMPANIES AROUND THE WORLD

 Enterprise-grade security and administration

-Manage users and groups with Stash's internal directory, a JIRA crowd server, or your internal LDAP such as Microsoft Active Directory.
+Manage users and groups with Stash's internal directory, a JIRA crowd server, or your internal LDAP.
 And keep team collaboration productive with four levels of permissions – global, project, repository, and branch.

 - Branch Creation